-- Never try to refuel the saw while it is running. - Stop the engine and let it cool for a few minutes before refuelling. - Make sure there is plenty of ventilation when refuelling or mixing fuel (2-stroke mixture). - Move the saw at least 3 m from the refuelling point before starting it. - · Never start the chainsaw: - a) If you have spilt fuel or chain oil on the saw.
-Wipe off the spill and allow remaining fuel to evaporate. - b) If you spill fuel or chain oil on yourself or your clothes.
-Change your clothes. - If there is a fuel leak.
-Check regularly for leaks from the FUEL CAP and FUEL LINES.
+- · Never try to refuel the saw while it is running. - · Make sure there is plenty of ventilation when refuelling or mixing fuel (2-stroke mixture). - Move the saw at least 3 m from the refuelling point before starting it. - · Never start the chainsaw: - If you have spilt fuel or a) chain oil on the saw.
+Wipe off the spill and allow remaining fuel to evaporate. - If you spill fuel or chain b) oil on yourself or your clothes.
+Change your clothes. - C) If there is a fuel leak.
+Check regularly for leaks from the FUEL CAP and FUEL LINES. - · Always store the chain saw and fuel away from any sources of sparks or naked flames, e.g. machines, electric motors, relays, switches, boilers, etc. - · Always store fuel in an approved container designed for that purpose. - · For longer periods of storage or for transport of the saw, the fuel and chain oil tanks should be emptied.
+Ask where you can dispose of waste fuel and chain oil at your local petrol station.

-- Always store the chain saw and fuel away from any sources of sparks or naked flames, e.g. machines, electric motors, relays, switches, boilers, etc. - Always store fuel in an approved container designed for that purpose. - For longer periods of storage or for transport of the saw, the fuel and chain oil tanks should be emptied.
-Ask where you can dispose of waste fuel and chain oil at your local petrol station. - 9 Never use any accessories other than those recommended in this manual.
-See the sections on "Cutting equipment" and "Technical data".
+8 Never use any accessories other than those recommended in this manual.
+See the sections on "Cutting equipment"